webis-de/small-text/docs/classification.rst

 Factories
 =========

+To configure the active learner to use classifiers a factory object is required because new classifier objects are created at each iteration (unless explicitly configured not to).
-A factory creates new instances of an object.
-This is necessary for active learning, since we need to create new classifiers during each iteration.
-Using a factory gives a new and unaltered object.
+A factory creates new instances of an object, for which the knowledge of what to pass to the constructor is required, which is why we need a factory.
+Assuming all constructor took zero arguments we would not need factories here.

 .. testcode::